 Bearers: Bearers provide the mechanism by which IP data is transported.
 MBMS bearers as defined in 3GPP TS 23.246 [4] and 3GPP TS 22.146 [3] are used to transport multicast and broadcast traffic in an efficient one-to-many manner and are the foundation of MBMS-based services.
 MBMS bearers may be used jointly with unicast PDP contexts in offering complete service capabilities.

 Delivery Method: When delivering MBMS content to a receiving application one or more delivery methods are used.
 The delivery layer provides functionality such as security and key distribution, reliability control by means of forward-error-correction techniques and associated delivery procedures such as file-repair, delivery verification.
-Three delivery methods are defined, namely download, streaming, and group communication.
+Four delivery methods are defined, namely download, streaming, transparent, and group communication.
 Delivery methods may be added beyond the current release.
 Delivery methods may use MBMS bearers and may make use of point-to-point bearers through a set of MBMS associated procedures.

 User service: The MBMS User service enables applications.
 Different applications impose different requirements when delivering content to MBMS subscribers and may use different MBMS delivery methods.
-As an example a messaging application such as MMS would use the download delivery method while a streaming application such as PSS would use the streaming delivery method, and a group communications application such as MCPTT would use the group communication delivery method.
+As an example, a messaging application such as MMS would use the download delivery method while a streaming application such as PSS would use the streaming delivery method, and a group communications application such as MCPTT would use the group communication delivery method.

 Figure 1: Functional Layers for MBMS User Service